PoliticalGraveyard.com

 McCauley, Mike — of Michigan.
 Democrat.
 Candidate for U.S. Representative from Michigan 2nd District, 1984.
 Still living as of 1984.

 McCauley, Patrick H. — of Kalamazoo, Kalamazoo County, Mich.
 Republican.
-Candidate in primary for Michigan state house of representatives from Kalamazoo County 1st District, 1960; circuit judge in Michigan 9th Circuit, 1975-77; defeated, 1970.
+Candidate for Michigan state house of representatives from Kalamazoo County 1st District, 1960; circuit judge in Michigan 9th Circuit, 1975-77; defeated, 1970.
 Still living as of 1977.

 McCauley, Ray — of Fort Worth, Tarrant County, Tex.
 Democrat.
 Alternate delegate to Democratic National Convention from Texas, 1964.
 Still living as of 1964.